elk-audio/elk-docs/documents/getting_started_with_development_kit_elk_pi_hardware.md

-# Getting Started With ELK Pi Development Kit  Hardware
+# Getting Started With Elk Pi Development Kit  Hardware

 This document contains basic information on how to set up Elk Pi development boards.
-See also the relevant datasheet for your Elk Pi Hat, for information on the hardware layout of the board.
+See also the relevant datasheet for your Elk Pi Board, for information on the hardware layout of the board.

 # 1. Assembly